haileytapia/portfolio/README.md

 ## About

 I am a student at the University of Central Florida pursuing a B.A. in English: Technical Communication.
-Having completed three internships as a technical writer, I have experience creating high-quality documentation for various technical products and writing in a clear, concise, and user-friendly manner.
+Having completed three internships as a Technical Writer, I have experience creating high-quality documentation for various technical products and writing in a clear, concise, and user-friendly manner.

 ## Projects